image-source-control/image-source-control/readme.txt

 If everything works as expected you might not notice a change.
 There is only a second list on the missing image page.
 Read this post to learn more about it.

+* [optimized] display the missing sources message on the dashboard start page only

 = 1.5 =

 * [feature] added function to get single image source from within templates